germal/OpenCVB/README.md

 labelled reasonably well, easily searched and grouped and combined, while often providing links to online versions for other platforms.
 Many downloadable algorithms are encumbered by environmental considerations that can obscure the meaning or context of an algorithm.
-All the algorithms here are isolated from environmental specifics like a user interface or targeted usage and even camera device.
-All the algorithms work with the supported list of cameras.
-This package attempts to isolate algorithm functionality and thereby enable adaptation and combination for multiple eventual uses of the algorithm in any platform.
+All the algorithms here contain just the algorithm all will work with the supported cameras.
+Isolating the algorithm functionality enables easy adaptation to other environments or platforms.

 **Pre-Install Notes**